corinnt/dripseq-peaks/README.md

 ## To-Do:

 **Dependency Management and Oscar Compatibility**
-- see if `bedtools-2.30.0` release will run else try compiling bedtools from source else switch to Docker image instead of Conda env;
-    use brew install bedtools
+- compile `bedtools` and `samtools` from source
-- confirm Oscar will use -x64 arch
+- confirm Oscar will be able to use -x64 rosetta environment
 - finish SLURM batch script for Oscar
-- finish Oscar use instructions
+- finish Oscar README use instructions
 - check if Oscar already has commandline tools

 **Next Directions**